mortizm1988/PhD_accounting_governance/slides.md

 We will review different streams of literature on the role of financial accounting information in corporate governance.

-Our goal is to provide a comprehensive and unified view on how financial accounting items are used to:
+Our goal is to provide a comprehensive and unified view on how financial accounting information is used to:

 (1) define contractual relationships between corporate stakeholders and the firm.

-(2) monitor the fulfillment of the contractual obligations,
+(2) monitor the fulfillment of the contractual obligations.

-(3) to mitigate the conflicts that arise from the contractual relationships.

 <!-- The objectives of this review are to provide an analytical primer for thinking about how disclosure processing costs affect equity markets, organize and critique existing empirical work, highlight links in seemingly disparate literatures, and provide guidance for future research.-->